 Best waterproof walking shoes for seniors

 The first shoes are the ones I use as my daily walking shoes during colder seasons.
-They are absolutely superb shoes and probably the most comfortable, versatile and good-looking pair of shoes I have ever owned.
-Also, the most comfortable shoes in the world as far as i’m concerned.
+They are absolutely superb shoes and probably the most comfortable, versatile, and good-looking pair of shoes I have ever owned.
+Also, the most comfortable shoes in the world as far as I’m concerned.
 Meet the Nike Mens Air Zoom Pegasus 35 Shield Running Shoes.

-They are actually a running shoe but don’t let this put you off.
+They are actually running shoes but don’t let this put you off.
 Running shoes are actually perfect for walking as well.
 The thing about running shoes is that there is more product research put into them than into casual walking shoes, they are usually lighter and more cushioned.
 Perfect for walking and especially for seniors.

 These are the Shield version of the Pegasus 35.
-The Nike Shield is a water resistant material with a bit of insulation to keep your feet warm and safe from the wind and rain.
+The Nike Shield is a water-resistant material with a bit of insulation to keep your feet warm and safe from the wind and rain.

 The Shield version also feature special material on the sole that offers better grip on wet and slippery surfaces as well as reflective surfaces for added safety in dark conditions.